signalfx/signalfx-agent/docs/remote-config.md

 such.
 The replacement is done in such a way that you don't need to worry about matching indentation of remote values.

+## Configuration of Remote Configuration

+The sources for remote configuration can be configured via the [`configSources` option](./config-schema.md#configsources) in the main agent config file.
+A full list of config sources and their options are also [documented in the config reference](./config-schema.md#configsources).

 ## Simple paths

 The most basic way to reference a value is to use a single, non-globbed path.